The Joiner and Cabinet Maker Audiobook

-Hear Roy Underhill read the entire original text of "The Joiner & Cabinet Maker," the almost-lost 1839 text that tells the fictional story of young Thomas West’s apprenticeship in a rural English workshop.
+Hear Roy Underhill read the entire original text of "The Joiner & Cabinet Maker," the almost-lost 1839 story that tells the fictional tale of young Thomas West’s apprenticeship in a rural English workshop.

 The book’s anonymous author detailed the day-to-day workings of a hand-tool workshop in the early days of the 19th century as a way to guide children who were thinking about entering the woodworking trade.

 The book begins with instructions on how to sweep the shop, tend the shop’s fire and help the other journeymen.
 It ends with the hero, Thomas, building a full-blown chest of drawers as a journeyman.

 The original text is extremely rare and was unearthed by Joel Moskowitz, the owner of Tools for Working Wood.
 He brought it to the attention of Lost Art Press, and that partnership resulted in the publication of the print version of “The Joiner & Cabinet Maker.”

 The Lost Art Press version of this book includes the original 1839 text, a historical commentary on the trade by Moskowitz and a detailed explanation of how to build the three projects featured in “The Joiner and Cabinet Maker.”